toorin-lab/BurstVision/software_architecture.md

 ## Detailed Architecture

+### Scapy library
+The tool leverages the Scapy library, a powerful Python-based network packet manipulation tool, to efficiently handle and analyze network traffic data.
+Scapy allows us to read packets from PCAP files and provides the flexibility to create, modify, and dissect packets at a very low level.
+This flexibility is essential for performing custom packet-level operations required for microburst detection and traffic analysis.
+By using Scapy, the tool can directly access packet headers, timestamps, and payloads, enabling a detailed examination of network flows and supporting both traffic-oriented and flow-oriented analyses.

 ### 1. `analyzer.py`

 This is the main entry point for the tool.
 It performs the following key tasks: